ICPRplshelp/ICPRplshelp/README.md

 If you spot an issue in my code, please open an issue.

-If you would like to contact me for any other purpose, my Discord tag is `icpr#1510` (I don't intend on changing this).
+If you would like to contact me for any other purpose, my Discord username is `icpr`.

 <!---
 ICPRplshelp/ICPRplshelp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.